 Finally, the Polynesian Cultural Center provides a look at the history and culture of the area.

-Kids can get passports stamped throughout the eight villages within the park as they visit and interact.
+Kids can get passports stamped throughout the seven villages within the park as they visit and interact.

 Canoe tours take guests throughout the center to help provide a lay of the land and is an ideal first activity upon entering the attraction.